FSGModding/FSG_Mod_Assistant/README.md

 This program provides lots of information.

 _Optionally_, it will also allow you to remove mods from your install folder (atomically - that is, one at a time).
-Moved mods are sent to a "quarantine" folder (openable directly on the configuration tab, or you can find it in the same folder as your save games, where the "mods" folder is by default).
+Moved mods are sent to a "quarantine" folder of your choice.
 From this quarantine location you can fix files names, unzip mod packs, or delete stuff you just don't want anymore.
-Note that if you do not use this feature, the empty folder is cleaned up on exit.

 ### Broken Mods